 Operationalize Across Teams and Tools

-Start by assigning a single owner for the brand voice and making governance operational: designate who approves copy, who trains models, and how the CMS should surface approved assets.
+Start by appointing someone to oversee the brand voice and establishing clear guidelines.
+Decide who approves content, who trains models, and how the CMS shows approved assets.
 This prevents mixed signals, speeds reviews, and keeps AI outputs aligned with brand pillars.

 Prerequisites